aaroncwt/container-optimizer/readme.md

 | 40ft Standard | 12.03 m | 2.35 m | 2.39 m | 58 m³ | 26,730 | 20 |
 | 40ft High Cube | 12.03 m | 2.35 m | 2.69 m | 68 m³ | 26,540 | 20 |

-> **Note on CBM limits:** For the loose load mode, the CBM utilization metric is calculated against these declared limits (not the raw geometric volume of the container).
+For the loose load mode, the CBM utilization metric is calculated against these declared limits (not the raw geometric volume of the container).
 This reflects typical industry practice where unusable corner space is factored in.

 ---